YakavenkaM/Change-Color-/README.md

 # Change-Color-
+Android app written in Java for Web Apps class at Brooklyn College
+Requirement: Write JAVA program to change a color of a drawable object via keyboard or mouse input.

-Android app written in Java for Web Apps class at Brooklyn College The app prompts user for a color and changes the color of specified png graphic
+The app prompts user for a color and changes the color of specified png graphic used as a drawable android resource.

 # Build gradle config detail
 Required software: